-How do we decide who is a terrorist?
-What is causing the rise of right-wing extremist parties across the EU?
+How do we determine who is a terrorist?
+What is causing the rise of far-right parties across the EU?
 And how can the international community best respond to conflict in the Middle East?

-If these sorts of complex questions fascinate you, you’ll love studying politics and international relations.
+If these sorts of complex questions fascinate you, you’ll love studying politics and international relations with us.
 This is an opportunity for you to learn more about the world’s most topical political issues and address them in a stimulating environment where discussion is quite simply the way we work.

-Your learning is informed by our world leading research and is led by expert staff who have direct experience of the world of politics and international affairs.
-In 2017, we achieved a student satisfaction score of 92% for our teaching in the National Student Survey.
-(For more details, ask us at www.reading.ac.uk/question.)
+Your learning is informed by our world-leading research and is led by expert staff who have direct experience of the world of politics and international affairs.

 Most of your learning time will be spent in small seminar groups, allowing you to interact directly with staff and other students and add your own voice to the discussion.